anjiqbal/100DaysOfCode/README.md

 ### Today's progress:

 - Bank holiday today so no Soc - Codewars challenge on ASCII art - creating a diamond of a given length.
-- Created my own Codewars challene.
+- Created my own Codewars challenge.
 Tested expected outcomes using Jest.
 - I started learning React - what it is used for and some basics

 ### Thoughts:

 I got close to solving today's challenge but found myself stuck towards the end.
-I wa able to vreate the first half of the diamond but not the rest.
+I wa able to create the first half of the diamond but not the rest.
 I asked ChatGPT for help and was able to correctly recreate a diamond.
-I made sure to then delete the code and write it out agian so I could understand an learn from it.
+I made sure to then delete the code and write it out again so I could understand an learn from it.

 I also created my own Codewars challenge.
 I did this by first creating an idea of what I want to do, I then wrote out a plan of the tests that I would need.
 I then created the tests but I found this a bit tricky without having the function code.
 I think test driven development will take some practice, but it a was a very interesting exercise.